Caura River (Trinidad and Tobago)

 The Tacarigua River (commonly known as the Caura River) is a river on the island of Trinidad.
 It originates in the Northern Range and drains into the Caura Valley.
-It passes through the town of Tacarigua in the East–West Corridor before joining the Caroni River.
+It passes through the towns Tacarigua, Macoya & St Augustine in the East–West Corridor before joining the Caroni River.
 The Caura River is important both recreationally and culturally.

+History

+It was once an Arawak settlement.

+In 1943 there was a controversial proposal to build a dam on the river.
+The project was started but never completes.
+The equipment for the construction of this proposed dam still lies there to date.
+The money was embezzled and still cannot be accounted for.
+After this fiasco, Caura was successfully into a park for aesthetic purposes.